Javran/twig/README.md

 twig
 ====

-twig is an agent that enables people to get access to twitter freely via gtalk.
+twig(TWeeting vIa Gtalk) is an agent that enables people to get access to twitter freely via gtalk.

 steps to get things work: